tlietz/bounce_out/README.md

 ## Implementing the launch mechanism

+Two different algorithms were considered when implementing the launch mechanism.
+In the app, the algorithm outlined in `plan 2` was used because it had the least amount of things to change and keep track of each round of gameplay.

 Plan 1:

 1. Pieces are assigned `collisionFilters` that correspond to the player that controls while still allowing all pieces to collide with each other.